 While preparing to direct a short documentary about the Akumal Arts Festival in Mexico, I faced a pivotal moment.
 Icy fear coated my gut.
 The ghost of low self-esteem screamed, You f***’d up!!!
 You have no idea what you’re doing.
 What made you think it would work in the first place???

 This was mine: manipulation had slithered into exchanges with the director of photography or DP.
 Yet, I admired her artistry and felt I had to ‘keep the faith.’
 My feelings changed after key contract issues were either hastily considered or ignored completely.
 I didn’t know what to do.
-Finding a skilled replacement with proper equipment, a week out from shooting, seemed more than unlikely, it seemed impossible.
+Finding a skilled replacement in another country with proper equipment, a week out from shooting, seemed more than unlikely.
+It seemed impossible.
 Creative Thinking Skills in Play: Keep Open, Embrace the Challenge, Be Aware of Emotions

 I reached out to friends who are pros behind and in front of the camera.
 They responded to my crisis with sage advice, which I followed with an eye toward resolution.
 My efforts with the DP were met with deflection, and I chose to part ways.
 Creative Thinking Skills in Play: Produce & Consider Many Alternatives, Take Risks, Practice Mindfulness